 I took a look back at the posts here from 2010 and tried to decide which ones stood out for me in some way.
 These are some of my favorites from last year:

 This post was inspired by Benjamin Franklin’s self-help approach and a look back at when I first started building and promoting web pages as an inhouse webmaster and SEO.
 In addition to the 13 areas that I choose to concentrate upon to become a better webmaster/SEO, there were a lot of good suggestions in the comments that follow the post.

 Keyword research can be a chore, but it can be pretty interesting as well.
 This post is about some of the methods that I use to expand my choices of keywords as I do research.

 I took the bait and responded to a popular post questioning the value of SEO.
 It wasn’t the only time that I did this year, and it probably won’t be the last time.

-Google started publishing a second generation of patents about phrase-based indexing.
-If you’re into SEO and you haven’t spent anytime with phrase-based indexing, then you may be missing something important.
+Google started publishing the second generation of patents about phrase-based indexing.
+If you’re into SEO and you haven’t spent any time with phrase-based indexing, then you may be missing something important.

 Are the words at the top of a page more important for SEO than the ones at the bottom?
 What does it mean for a search to be semantic?
 Google provides an example of how the structure that some content is in, such as items in a list, may throw some textbook Search Engine knowledge for a loop.